WeblateOrg/weblate/docs/admin/projects.rst

 report this back to Weblate authors so that missing language can be included in next release.

-The component contains all important parameters for working with Git and getting translations out of it:
+The component contains all important parameters for working with VCS and getting translations out of it:

 Source code repository
     VCS repository used to pull changes.

-    This can be either real Git URL or ``weblate://project/component`` indicating that the repository should be shared with another component.
+    This can be either real VCS URL or ``weblate://project/component`` indicating that the repository should be shared with another component.
 Repository push URL
     Repository URL used for pushing, this is completely optional and push